jameshanlon/jameshanlon.github.io/content/pages/projects.md

 ### Slang Netlist

-**[WIP]** Slang Netlist is a library and tool leveraging [slang](https://sv-lang.com) to analyse the source-level static connectivity of a System Verilog design and is intended to be a replacement for Netlist Paths (see below).
+Slang Netlist is a library and tool leveraging [slang](https://sv-lang.com) to analyse the source-level static connectivity of a System Verilog design and is intended to be a replacement for Netlist Paths (see below).
 Slang Netlist is included as a tool in the slang project.

 - [GitHub](https://github.com/MikePopoloski/slang)